 In reviewing and critiquing designs, here's what we've been looking for:

-• A design that mirrors Kenyon's excellent print work.
-Kenyon has some of the most consistently excellent print marketing materials we've seen.
+- Kenyon has some of the most consistently excellent print marketing materials we've seen.
 In our Web work, we've looked to the print materials as an inspiration (recognizing of course the inherent differences between the media).
 This means simple and clean lines, strong photography, and thoughtful typesetting.

-• A reflection of the dynamism of the Kenyon community.
-It's our belief that Kenyon is a more dynamic, provocative, challenging place than it gets credit for.
+- It's our belief that Kenyon is a more dynamic, provocative, challenging place than it gets credit for.
 In our design process we've sought to get this across.
 Although Kenyon has beautiful architecture, there's clearly more to the picture than a straightforward campus beauty shot.
 What sets Kenyon apart from its top competitors isn't its beautiful campus: it's something more elusive, something uniquely Kenyon, and that is what we've tried to get at in the homepage design.

-• Simplicity and complexity.
-In our October meeting, President Nugent made a reference to wanting the "elegance of simplicity and the functionality of complexity."
+- In our October meeting, President Nugent made a reference to wanting the "elegance of simplicity and the functionality of complexity."
 Our primary goal has been to find this balance: to create something that can offer the excitement and dynamism of a highly interactive and engaging experience, but be able to highlight a single focal point if necessary.
 Our design should be flexible enough to meet a wide variety of communications needs.

 The final candidate